lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 # Certification
 (topics)

-## negative definitions and right of refusal
+## Negative Definitions and Right of Refusal
 - "I must, of force."[henry IV,1]
+- 'nudge' the the tyranny of the default in settings/config

 ## Historical Terms and Timeless Patterns
 - populism